 Traveling to the Adirondacks is always a special treat.
 Any time of year, there is any number of adventures to be had, and one just needs to jump right in to get the full picture of what the Adirondack high peaks region has to offer.
 From fishing, boating (both paddling and motorboats), mountain biking, and hiking in the summer to seeing the fall colors and skiing or touring the woods in the wintertime, anyone can enjoy themselves in this part of the north country.
-My most recent trip to that neck of the woods took me to Saranac lake to stay with my brother for a week.
+My most recent trip to that neck of the woods took me to Saranac Lake to stay with my brother for a week.
 We are both funemployed, he was returning from a ski trip to Japan, and it seemed like an excellent opportunity to spend some time together.
 As the snow was already falling, I packed my snowboard and cross-country skis, and we drove up from lower New York.
-We hit sleepy Keen Valley in the early afternoon and into the High Peaks region, where Marcy (the highest peak in New York), the Gothics, Algonquin, Colden, and other peaks of the area’s tallest mountains hang out.
+We hit sleepy Keene Valley in the early afternoon and into the High Peaks region, where Marcy (the highest peak in New York), the Gothics, Algonquin, Colden, and other peaks of the area’s tallest mountains hang out.
 It may be the most dramatic landscape within the Adirondacks, and the views are incredible.

 Saranac Lake is a small town outside of Lake Placid, the largest in the area and where the 1980 winter Olympic games were held, a miracle on ice!
 The city is relaxed and looks like a winter wonderland when covered in snow.
 The abundance of conifers gives a pleasant juxtaposition to the white snow, and the forest doesn’t seem as dormant as the ray of the northeast.
 This feels like the heart of the Adirondacks as it is full of adventure possibilities and the best mountains: endless trails to hike or ski, mountains to downhill and backcountry ski, lakes to skate, and fish to catch.
 This is also where Saranac beer is brewed and where the Saranac Lake 6er challenge is located.
 It’s one of the better spots to spend your winter on the east coast.
 Though the snow can be finicky and some years old man winter never shows up, with so much to do, the place is always worth a trip.